-Several air outlet nozzles (Fig. 54) are built into the vehicle.
-Pipes conduct the warm air to the air outlet nozzles.
-Turn the air outlet nozzles in a suitable position so the air can escape as required.
-To avoid draft close the air outlet nozzles on the dashboard and set the air distribution of the base vehicle to air circulation.
+Several air outlet nozzles (Fig. 76) are installed in the vehicle directing warm air from the heater into the living area.
+Turn the air outlet air outlet nozzle in a suitable position so the air can escape as required.

+When the vehicle's air outlet nozzles on the dashboard are in the open position during heating, the heating air circulates and escapes.
+To prevent this, close the air outlet nozzles on the dashboard and set the base vehicle's air distribution to air circulation.

-Adjusting the air outlet nozzles
+Adjusting the air outlet nozzle

-- Fully open: Full hot air stream - Half or partially open: Reduced hot air stream
+- Fully open: full hot air stream - Half or partially open: reduced hot air stream

-When five air outlet nozzles are completely opened, less warm air escapes through each nozzle.
-However, if only three air outlet nozzles are opened, more warm air flows out of each nozzle.
+When all air outlet nozzles are fully open, less warm air comes out of each nozzle.
+However, when only some of the air outlet nozzles are open, more warm air will flow out of each nozzle.